simonmichael/hledger_site/src/index.md

 -->

 Some people record all transactions by hand in this way.
-But you can also import them from bank data (shown below).
+But you can also import them from bank data, as we'll see below.

 ### 3. Add declarations

-The above is all you need to get started, but we usually add some declarations at the top of the file, to allow more error checking:
+Transaction entries like the above are all you need to get started, so feel free to skip this step till later.

+But usually we add some declarations at the top of the file, which help prevent errors:

 **Commodities**

-Declare your currencies/commodities, and their display style:
+Declare your currencies/commodities, and their display style.
+In this case there's only one, $ :

 ```